Elizabeth Noble

-For the Noble Causes character, see Elizabeth Donnelly-Noble.

 Elizabeth Noble (born 22 December 1968) is the author of seven novels: The Reading Group, The Friendship Test (previously published as The Tenko Club), Alphabet Weekends, Things I Want My Daughters to Know, The Girl Next Door, The Way We Were and Between a Mother and Her Child, all of which have reached The Sunday Times Top 10 best sellers.
 Her novel The Reading Group reached number one.

-Early life
+Early life and education

 Elizabeth Noble was born in High Wycombe, Buckinghamshire to a banker father and a homemaker mother.
 She is the middle child of three siblings.
 She was raised and educated in Kent, Hampshire, Surrey and Toronto, Canada.

-Education and early career

 Noble attended Hurtwood House School in Surrey and St Edmund Hall, Oxford where she graduated in 1990 with a BA Hons in English Language and Literature.

 After university, she worked in a number of publishing companies, including Hodder & Stoughton, Scholastic Books, Harper Collins, and Reed Books, predominantly as a marketing executive.